AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Introduction

-\etitle{\bf The Planning Stage:} Unlike DBMS where the logical operators are already available beforehand via SQL queries, \sys has to decide on the appropriate logical data prep operations and in turn form the logical plan by analyzing the NL question and the given table.
-This is done during the planning stage.

-\etitle{\bf The Programming Stage:} This stage translates the logical plan into a physical plan by generating low-level executable code, which is responsible for selecting the appropriate programming constructs (e.g., Python functions or APIs) for each operation, customizing the code to match the table's structure and data formats, etc.

-\etitle{\bf The Executing Stage:} This stage executes the generated code for each operation and returning any errors encountered to the Programming stage for debugging.
+\bi \item {\bf The Planning Stage:} Unlike traditional DBMS, where logical operations are already available beforehand via SQL queries, \sys has to determine the appropriate logical data prep operations by analyzing \revise{the semantic alignment between the table and the NL question}.
+This process occurs during the planning stage, where the logical plan is formed. \item {\bf The Programming Stage:} This stage converts the logical plan into a physical plan by generating low-level executable code, selecting the appropriate programming constructs (\eg Python functions or APIs) for each operation, and \revise{customizing the code to align the table’s structure with the NL question's semantics}. \item {\bf The Executing Stage:} This stage executes the generated code for each operation and returns any errors encountered to the Programming stage for debugging. \ei

-We implements this \sys architecture with the popular LLM-based Multi-Agent framework, which uses multiple small, independent agents to collaboratively solve complex problems.
+We implement \sys using the popular LLM-based Multi-Agent framework~\revise{\cite{han2024llm}}, which leverages multiple small, independent agents working collaboratively to solve complex problems.

-More specifically, we design a \textsc{Planner} agent.
-Corresponding to the Planning Stage, it suggests a tailored sequence of high-level operations that meet the specific needs of these questions, leveraging the semantics understanding and reasoning ability of LLMs.
-The key technical idea behind this \textsc{Planner} agent is a novel {\em Chain-of-Clauses (CoC) reasoning} method.
-This method translates the natural language question into an {\em Analysis Sketch}, outlining how the table should be transformed to produce the answer and guiding the agent's reasoning based on this sketch.
-Compared with the popular Chain of Thoughts (CoT) methods~\cite{wei2022chain}, which decompose questions into sub-questions, our approach more effectively captures the relationships between questions and tables.
+More specifically, we design a \textsc{Planner} agent, which corresponds to the Planning Stage and suggests a tailored sequence of high-level operations to meet the specific needs of the question, leveraging the semantics understanding and reasoning capabilities of LLMs.
+The core technical idea behind this \textsc{Planner} agent is a novel {\em Chain-of-Clauses (CoC) reasoning} method.
+This method translates the NL question into an {\em Analysis Sketch}, which outlines how the table should be prepared to produce the answer, guiding the agent's reasoning based on this sketch.
+Compared to the popular Chain of Thoughts (CoT) methods~\cite{wei2022chain}, which decompose questions into sub-questions, our approach more effectively captures the semantic relationships between questions and tables.